The Undergraduate Program in Studio Art

 1503.
 Text and Image.

-Intersection of art and writing.
+The intersection of art and writing.
 History, theory, and practice.
 Zines, posters, photography, new media, and artists’ books.
 (HCA)

 115F.
 First-Year Writing Seminar.